Central Coast Council

 Council has set more ambitious greenhouse emissions reduction targets for its corporate emissions and is striving to achieve these through investing further in:

 Renewable Energy – Central Coast Council one of the largest local government users of rooftop solar in Australia, installing an additional 1.2MW of solar this year, taking Council’s total installed rooftop solar capacity to 1.8MW.
 This project will generate approximately 1.4GWh of electricity p.a.
-This is the equivalent to energy use of over 230 Central Coast homes each year.
+This is equivalent to energy use of over 230 Central Coast homes each year.

 Energy Efficiency – Council is working with Ausgrid to accelerate the replacement of approximately 10,000 mercury based compact fluorescent streetlight bulbs with LEDs